STMicroelectronics/st-mems-ispu/examples/ism330is_lsm6dso16is/template_stedgeai/README.md

   * Generate the interrupt every time a new inference has been run and the output values have been copied to the output registers.
   * In the case of a classification model, generate the interrupt only when the detected class changes, so that the host can go as long as possible without being woken up by the sensor.

-As always, also *ispu/conf.txt* should be modified to set the required sensor settings.
+As always, *ispu/conf.txt*, *ispu/meta.txt*, and *ispu/shub.txt* should also be modified as required.
+For more information on these files, please refer to the regular (not specific for ST Edge AI) ISPU template.

 Note: the template supports one single model generated with the default name "network".
 Integrating multiple networks or one network with a different name would require modifying the code to a greater extent than what was shown here.